JamsheedMistri/TigerScore/README.md

 ### Recommendations
 * If you already have a website for your academy, you may want to consider installing this in a subdirectory of the site (such as `/tigerscore/`)
-* If you do not know how to install this yourself, or if you are having issues, I can install it for you for $5, [just email me](mailto:jmistri7@gmail.com)!
+* If you do not know how to install this yourself, or if you are having issues, I can install it for you for $5, <a href="mailto:jmistri7@gmail.com">just email me</a>!